dataluscorp/browser/docs/contributing/contribution_quickref.rst

 To test a change remotely
 -------------------------

-Running all the tests for Firefox takes a very long time and requires multiple operating systems with various configurations.
-To build Firefox and run its tests on continuous integration servers (CI), two commands are available:
+Running all the tests for Datalus takes a very long time and requires multiple operating systems with various configurations.
+To build Datalus and run its tests on continuous integration servers (CI), two commands are available:

 .. code-block:: shell